saf1ya-c0d3z/preworkstudy-guide/README.md

 ## Usage

 To use this website, all you need to do is open the console.
 In the console the user can view the topics we learned in the bootcamp prework.
-A random topic will also be generated in the console so the user or bootcamp student can have a topic to study for that day or study session.
+A random topic will also be generated in the console so, the user or bootcamp student can have a topic to study for that day or study session.
 The user can also view notes of HTML, CSS, Git and JavaScript in a organized bulleted list to review and learn information from the prework in bootcamp on the website itself.

 ![alt text](assets/images/screenshot.png)